 - Lymphoma (lymph system cancers)

 Most childhood cancers are very treatable.
+Approximately 80% if children diagnosed with cancer will survive and grow into adulthood.
+Survival rates are increasing due to major treatment advances in recent decades.
 Dr. Watt says children are more likely to respond well to chemotherapy and radiation therapy, leading to higher childhood cancer survival rates than adult survival rates.

-To better understand your child’s cancer, speak to your child’s doctors openly and ask questions.
+To better understand your child's cancer, speak to your child's doctors openly and ask questions.
 It can be helpful to bring a notebook to your appointments.
-Write down your questions and the specific answers and directions from the team.
-This can help you keep track of the action plan—bringing peace of mind.
-Remember, in stressful situations, it can be easy to forget what you’ve heard.
+Write down your questions about cancer treatment for your child and the specific answers and directions from the team.
+This can help you keep track of the childhood cancer treatment action plan – bringing peace of mind.
+Remember, in stressful situations, it can be easy to forget what you've heard.